Which Canon RF wide angle lens to choose?

 Wide-angle lens alternatives for the Canon RF mount?

 I will deliberately not mention the two 14mm f/2.8 AF/MF Samyang/Rokinon lenses that were released.
-Although these lenses were available for a while, at first, they are now almost nowhere to be found as Canon is determined to start a war with Samyang on this release…
+Although these lenses were available for a while, they are now almost nowhere to be found, after Canon’s restrictions on third-party autofocus RF lenses complicated this release…

-So as far as I know, you don’t have any other choice when it comes to autofocus wide-angle lenses if you own an RF mount camera.
+So, while the choice is improving, autofocus wide-angle options for the RF mount remain more limited than on some competing systems.
 However, there are a few third-party lenses with manual focus.
 Most of them are from Laowa or TTArtisan.
 You will find all these alternatives on our page dedicated to lenses that fit the RF mount bodies.

 Reminder - How to choose a wide-angle lens?